geraintpalmer/geraintpalmer.github.io/_posts/2018-05-29-pokemon-team-pulp.md

 + the strongest team
 + that has resistances to as many types as possible.

-In this post I'll use some methematics, Python's [`requests`](http://docs.python-requests.org/en/master/) library to gain Pokémon data, and [`pulp`](https://pythonhosted.org/PuLP/) to solve a linear program which will give me my perfect team.
+In this post I'll use some mathematics, Python's [`requests`](http://docs.python-requests.org/en/master/) library to gain Pokémon data, and [`pulp`](https://pythonhosted.org/PuLP/) to solve a linear program which will give me my perfect team.